dotnet/docs-maui/docs/tutorials/notes-data/includes/viewmodel.md

 Previously, this view didn't declare a binding context, as it was supplied by the code-behind of the page itself.
 Setting the binding context directly in the XAML provides two things:

+- At run-time, when the page is navigated to, it displays a blank note.
+This is because the default constructor for the note viewmodel is invoked, not the constructor that loads a note viewmodel from a model.

 - The intellisense in the XAML editor shows the available properties as soon as you start typing `{Binding` syntax.
 The syntax is also validated and alerts you of an invalid value.
 Try changing the binding syntax for the `SaveCommand` to `Save123Command`.
-If you move the mouse over the text, you'll notice that a tooltip is displayed informing you that **Save123Command** isn't found.
-This problem isn't an error because bindings are dynamic, it's really a small warning that may help you notice when you typed in the wrong property.
+If you hover the mouse cursor over the text, you'll notice that a tooltip is displayed informing you that **Save123Command** isn't found.
+This notification isn't considered an error because bindings are dynamic, it's really a small warning that may help you notice when you typed the wrong property.

-- At run-time, when the page is navigated to, it displays a blank note.

 ### Clean up the Note code-behind